History and Memory, Poland: yesterday and today

 The shul’s website aptly captures the atmosphere of praying there, while containing an appeal for outsiders not to disregard the current efforts in maintaining and continuing the legacy of its past:

 Owing to the warm weather, a large, and very noisy, fan stood at the back of the sanctuary circulating air.
 (Air conditioning in Poland is rare.)
-The sound severely muffled the words of the shaliach tzibur (prayer leader).
-It was as if the possibility of communication with the Almighty was even more distant than usual.
+Its sound severely muffled the words of the shaliach tzibur (prayer leader).
+It was as if the possibility of communication with the Almighty was even more remote than usual.

 At the end of the services, Rabbi Schudrich gave a short d’var torah in Polish.
 He has learned the Polish language well.
 I wasn’t sure, however, how many people in attendance actually understood it since a good number were there, as I was, for the genealogy conference.
 In prewar Poland, the talk would have been in Yiddish, and everyone would have understood it.
 Now, however, non Poles make up a significant portion of the congregants, and probably Hebrew or English would be the language most could understand.
 But I understood his position of a rabbi of a community, however small, to speak to his congregants in the vernacular.